cfinn18/run_analysis.R/CodeBook.md

 ## Data after Transformation
-For more info check the raw dataset informations! activity
+Activity:

 	LAYING; SITTING; STANDING; WALKING; WALKING_DOWNSTAIRS; WALKING_UPSTAIRS

-subject
+Subject:

 	1...30

-average of each variable for each activity and each subject
+Average of each variable for each activity and each subject:

     tBodyAcc-mean()-X
     tBodyAcc-mean()-Y
     tBodyAcc-mean()-Z